 Park near Green Man pub near the turn to Hatfield Forest.
 Pick up footpath next to last building on left (Primo tiles) and cross the footbridge up to the lagoons.
 Good stand of bird's foot trefoil and knapweed in the far right hand corner, through a mesh gate but butterflies all over here.

 Turn left into Chapel Lane, Little Hadham just before the Nags Head pub when coming from Much Hadham (due to road closures at present).
 Go past the travellers' site, through a spinney and the green is on the left.
 Small muddy layby here.
-Open grassland recently mown (Grrr) but butterflies are still present.
+Open grassland, really good for Marbled white.

 Do take binoculars with you for butterfly watching so if they fly up into the trees you can still id them.
 If photographing them make sure you don't cast your shadow over them.
 They'll fly off.
 Check where the sun is and approach accordingly, bearing in mind many butterflies open their wings in full sun so frequently your approach will be wrong for photos so track around the side.
 A zoom lens certainly helps.

-Check Butterfly Conservations Big Butterfly count, now up and running.
+Check Butterfly Conservations Big Butterfly count.
+Google Big Butterfly count and the app may already be there to download but the survey will be later in the year.
 Download the app and off you go.
 So easy.
 It'll ask a few details and will even place you on the map so no need for map references.
 Then has a list of common species mentioned here.
 Click on correct number for each species and submit.
 Only keep a count of how many you saw for each species in 15 minutes.
 Very straightforward.